Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sat Feb 01 2025`
+Last update on `Sun Feb 02 2025`

-**333 day before 2026 ⏱** days before new years
+**332 day before 2026 ⏱** days before new years

-This README.md is updated with love, ❤️
+This README.md is updated with hate, ❤️